desmap/ale-sensible/README.md

 Install your desired linter/fixer engines, e.g. Prettier and Standard JS (don't mix local and global installs) and ALE will find them.
 To set fixers, e.g. first Prettier, second Standard JS, add `let g:ale_fixers = ['prettier', 'standard']` to your .vimrc/init.vim.
 To execute them, run `:ALEFix`.
 FYI, a linter warns, a fixer fixes.
 This should be enough for a quick start.
 Further options/commands => `:help ale` but remember, you should rather be coding than reading a linter's help file.
 Life is too short and coding is more fun. 😉

 ### Join the discussion
-Still think some default is missing, open a pull request!
+Still think some sensible default is missing?
+Open a pull request!

+_MIT License, Copyright (c) 2019 desmap_